AnthiPap/example-website/README.md

 # exampleWebsite
 Very basic example of a static website.
-Can be found at https://allurebags.neocities.org/
+You can view it here: https://allurebags.neocities.org/